geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 We will use this helper.js file to calculate the offset.
 The other function will return an empty array if the rows variable is empty, else it will return rows.

-Next we will update the query to get quotes in `/services/quotes.js` service.
+Next, we will update the query to get quotes in `/services/quotes.js` service.
 The change quote service looks like below:

 ``` js
 const db = require('./db');